khris-coding-nomad/shortly-starter/README.md

+# Shortly-starter

-# Shortly - React tutorial for beginners 2021
+Create React App starter for "React tutorial for beginners 2021".
-URL Link Shortener with React, Tailwind and Shrtcode.
- TEST
-# shortly-starter
+Tailwind is installed and configured, and the layout includes a completed navbar.